AmericanCouncils/secure-ng-resource/README.md

 }
 ```

+The [Knock](https://github.com/nsarno/knock) library makes this pretty easy if
+you're writing a Rails app.

-Then, you can use `'passwordJWTAuth'` instead of `'passwordOAuth'` above,
+On the client, you can use `'passwordJWTAuth'` instead of `'passwordOAuth'`
-providing the token issue URL.
+above, providing the token issue URL.

 ## Credits